validmind/documentation/internal/templates/about-validmind.md

 ## About {{< var vm.product >}}

-{{< var vm.product >}} is a platform for managing model risk, including risk associated with AI and statistical models.
+{{< var vm.product >}} is a suite of tools for managing model risk, including risk associated with AI and statistical models.
 You use the {{< var validmind.developer >}} to automate documentation and validation tests, and then use the {{< var validmind.platform >}} to collaborate on model documentation.
 Together, these products simplify model risk management, facilitate compliance with regulations and institutional standards, and enhance collaboration between yourself and model validators.

 ### Before you begin